“How much effort is required to clear the NTSE exam?” Question asked by a class 10 student.

-Daily revision would ensure that you don’t forget facts in the subject like Social Studies and Biology.
+Daily revision would ensure that you don’t forget facts in subjects like SST and Biology.

-Focus on those topics where you can score high with ease.
+3. Focus on those topics where you can score high with ease

-Once or twice a week now and almost daily in the last one and a half month.
-Practice mock tests and previous year papers on a sample OMR sheet and do real test analysis after the test –
+Give mock tests once or twice a week, and almost daily in the last one and a half months.
+Practice NTSE mock tests and previous year papers on a sample OMR sheet and do real test analysis after the test –

 - What was your accuracy ?